davekinkead/thesis/paper.coffee.md

 - different accounts of authority that have incompatible accounts of inclusion are themselves incompatible

-## Epilogue
+## Appendix

-A number of helper functions are necessary for the simulation to work, as well as initiate the Monte Carlo runs.

 !!
-I can move a lot of the in paper code down to here...

-    fs       = require 'fs'
+Tidy up vote algorithm

+A number of helper functions are necessary for the simulation to work.
+First let's define some simple statistical functions.

     sum      = (arr) -> arr.reduce (a,b) -> a + b
     ave      = (arr) -> sum(arr) / arr.length
     variance = (arr) ->
       mean = ave(arr)
       (arr.reduce ( (a,b) -> a + (mean-b)*(mean-b)), 0) / arr.length
     stdev    = (arr) -> Math.sqrt( variance arr)

+Next, we need to run the simulation.
+The following function runs a simulation for the given parameters and number of trials.

     simulateDemocracy = (account, agents, partitions, clustering, trials) ->